 Survival of Obligations.
 The termination of this Agreement shall not relieve either Party of its liabilities and obligations, owed or continuing at the time of termination.
 Sections 5, 10, 12, 13, and 25 as it relates to disputes pending or for wrongful termination of this Agreement shall survive the termination of this Agreement.

 Related Agreements.
 Any agreement attached to and incorporated into this Agreement shall terminate concurrently with this Agreement unless the Parties have agreed otherwise in writing.
-The System Modifications construction schedule from the Detailed Study shall be deemed a part of the signed Interconnection Service Agreement.
-If the Interconnection Service Agreement is signed prior to a Detailed Study, the Interconnection Service Agreement shall apply the construction schedule once it is signed.
+If the Interconnection Service Agreement is signed prior to a Detailed Study (if applicable), the System Modifications construction schedule from the Detailed Study when finalized shall be deemed a part of the signed Interconnection Service Agreement.

 General Payment Terms.
-The Interconnecting Customer shall be responsible for the System Modification costs and payment terms identified in Attachment 4 of this Agreement and any approved cost increases pursuant to the terms of the Interconnection Tariff.
-If the system modifications exceed $25,000, Attachment 4 will include a payment and construction schedule for both parties.
+The Interconnecting Customer shall be responsible for the System Modification costs and payment terms identified in Attachment 3 of this Agreement and any approved cost increases pursuant to the terms of the Interconnection Tariff.
+If the system modifications exceed $25,000, Attachment 3 will include a payment and construction schedule for both parties.
+Interconnecting Customers shall not be required to pay any costs related to Company infrastructure upgrades or System Modifications upon execution of the Interconnection Service Agreement (or once the Interconnecting Customer receives the construction schedule).
+Interconnecting Customers shall have 120 Business Days from the date of execution of an Interconnection Service Agreement to pay 25 percent of those costs.
+If an Interconnecting Customer pays such cost within the 120 Business Day Time Frame, the Interconnecting Customer shall have an additional 120 Business Days from the date of first payment to pay the remainder of the costs.
+Construction estimates are valid for 60 Business Days from when they are delivered to the Interconnecting Customer.
+If an Interconnecting Customer payment is not received within 60 Business Days of receiving the Interconnection Service Agreement, the Company has the right to reassess construction costs and Time Frames.
+In the event that the Interconnecting Customer fails to pay the Company within the Time Frame required by this provision, the Company will require the Interconnecting Customer to reapply for interconnection.
+Further, any fees paid will not be refunded.
+The construction schedule will commence once the Interconnecting Customer’s financial payment has been made in full.
+The Company’s obligation to the construction schedule (as it appears in either the Interconnection Service Agreement or the Detailed Study, if the Interconnecting Customer has opted to sign the Interconnection Service Agreement without a Detailed Study) begins on the next Business Day after the Company receives full payment for such construction.

 Cost or Fee Adjustment Procedures.

 The Company will, in writing, advise the Interconnecting Customer in advance of any cost increase for work to be performed up to a total amount of increase of 10% only.
-All costs that exceed the10% increase cap will be borne solely by the Company.
-Interconnecting Customers who elected to execute an Interconnection Services Agreement following the completion of the Impact Study but prior to the commencement of any Design Studies, pursuant to Section 3.4(e) of the Interconnection Tariff, shall be responsible for any System Modifications costs, ±25%, as identified by the Company in the Impact Study.
+Interconnecting Customers who elected to execute an Interconnection Services Agreement following the completion of the Impact Study but prior to the commencement of any required Detailed Study, pursuant to Section 3.4(g) of the Interconnection Tariff, shall be responsible for any System Modifications costs, ±25%, as identified by the Company in the Impact Study.
+All costs that exceed the above caps will be borne solely by the Company.
 Any such changes to the Company’s costs for the work shall be subject to the Interconnecting Customer’s consent.
-The Interconnecting Customer shall, within thirty (30) Business Days of the Company’s notice of increase, authorize such increase and make payment in the amount up to the 10% increasecap, or the Company will suspend the work and the corresponding agreement will terminate.
+The Interconnecting Customer shall, within thirty (30) Business Days of the Company’s notice of increase, authorize such increase and make payment in the amount up to the above caps, or the Company will suspend the work and the corresponding agreement will terminate.